limalib/docs/docs/source/faq.rst

 Having issues with bodies and limbs not working after changing something in ``config.h``?
 Then you can likely fix the issue, by renewing limbs and bodies for impacted players and yourself.

-The easiest way to do this is by using the :doc:`admtool <command/fix>` command.
+The easiest way to do this is by using the :doc:`fix <command/fix>` command.
 Examples of use:

    | fix me
    | fix tsath